gitbenjazz/ScanHand/README.md

-servo_cam_scan : Is used to rotate the camera from left to right and then right to left.
+servo_cam_scan : Is use to rotate the camera from left to right and then right to left.
 For each pos, we call scan_hands.
 The result of scan_hands ( found or not found ) is adressed to the variable scan.
 We rotate the servo while scan is None.
 No hands detected

 ```
 def servo_cam_scan_hands():